jeffjohnson9046/nested-form/README.md

 ====================
 The "modal" form for adding new Pilots doesn't work very well:

-  1. The "Cancel" button doesn't dismiss the form.
-  2. There's no backdrop when the modal form appears.
-  3. The Javascript/jQuery for the "Add" button on the modal form is in the .erb file itself - it should probably be moved to ships.js or application.js.
+  1. The Javascript/jQuery for the "Add" button on the modal form is in the .erb file itself - it should probably be moved to ships.js or application.js.
-  4. After a new Pilot has been added, the table is resized.
+  2. After a new Pilot has been added, the table is resized.
 This can result in an unsightly table w/text fields of different sizes.